Reducing patients’ anxiety while waiting in the ER

 Wants to know the basic details of their partner’s ER visit so they can best help their partner without having to ask lots of questions

-Design
+First Design Ideas

 In a series of rough sketches, I began brainstorming possible ways to help the user personas achieve their goals, entertaining even fanciful ideas such as a cartoon virtual assistant.